Vitaminas256/allocator2d/readme.md

 ```

 ## Overview
-1. Try to allocate may rects on a clean area.
+1. Try to allocate many rects on a clean area.
 2. Deallocate some of them
 3. Allocate small fragments(color in white)
 4. Deallocate some small fragments